Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 Analyzing Fig.~\ref{fig:uncorruptedBlurEstimationsAndRuntime} we make five major observations: ($i$) The CNN estimates a nearly ideal MTF with hardly any variance in the \synth{} case and provides similarly confident estimations for KITTI. ($ii$) Contrary to expectations, the CNN estimates a more uncertain and lower MTF for Udacity.
 Concerning this, we found challenging effects that influenced the estimation, like frequent windshield reflections and regular slight motion blur in the moving direction, despite our pre-selection of images.
 The traditional estimators (GBB/PMP) are also affected, producing lower median estimations than for KITTI. ($iii$) The variances of GBB/PMP shrink from \synth{}, via KITTI towards Udacity. ($iv$) GBB performs noticeably worse in \synth{}.
 We ascribe its low median and large variance to the lack of image gradient diversity of the \synth{} dataset (GBB relies on gradients, but strong horizontal edges are scarce in \synth{}). ($v$) PMP produces generally low estimations and its maxima are far from the GT (\synth{}) or expected GT (real-world) values.

 Next, we corrupted the datasets with the generated blur kernels and used the sampled MTFs of the kernels as ground truth.
 The blur AMAE scores are summarized in Table~\ref{tab:blurEstimationResults}.
-We make the general observation that GBB/PMP ---unlike the CNN--- usually perform worst for small (\SI{3}{\px}) and large (\SI{21}{\px}) kernel sizes.
+We make the general observation that PMP and GBB ---unlike the CNN--- usually perform worst for small (\SI{3}{\px}) and large (\SI{21}{\px}) kernel sizes, respectively.
 This often manifests in undesired artifacts like smear or cuttings in these estimations (see kernels in Tab.~\ref{tab:blurEstimationResults} right).
 The decreased performance for small blur cases is in agreement with the results from Fig.~\ref{fig:uncorruptedBlurEstimationsAndRuntime}, where GBB and particularly PMP produce lower median estimations and higher variance for \synth{}/KITTI, and lower variance for the already corrupted Udacity.
 Since GBB/PMP follow a coarse-to-fine approach, more internal iterations would enhance the level of detail of the kernel and thus produce smaller errors (at the expense of computational cost).
 On the other hand, larger kernel estimations improve as larger image patches are used.
 The authors of GBB~\cite{bai2018graph} suggest kernels be much smaller than the image to have a well-defined blur estimation problem.
-We further regularly observe larger estimation errors for Udacity, whereby the impact decreases towards larger kernels.
+We further regularly observe larger estimation errors for Udacity.
 This confirms that Udacity is already corrupted by blur and/or the estimations are influenced by challenging conditions (Fig.~\ref{fig:udacity:challenging}).

 Apart from the already mentioned small/large kernels, all methods estimate defocus well (Tab.~\ref{tab:blurEstimationResults}).
-Nevertheless, the CNN delivers the most accurate results, with a median AMAE of $<\SI{1}{\%}$.
+Nevertheless, the CNN delivers the most accurate results.
 GBB considers the common simplification of Gaussian blur for defocus, whereas PMP does not and tends to perform slightly better than GBB.